 RMS Titanic Inc. holds virtual memorial for expert who died in sub implosion

-The company with sole legal rights to items in the Titanic shipwreck is holding a virtual memorial service Wednesday to honor Paul-Henry "PH" Nargeolet, one of the passengers who died last month in the Titan submersible implosion.
+The company with sole legal rights to items in the Titanic shipwreck held a virtual memorial service Wednesday to honor Paul-Henry "PH" Nargeolet, one of the passengers who died last month in the Titan submersible implosion.

 Nargeolet, a French explorer hailed as an expert on the Titanic, worked for RMS Titanic, Inc. as its director of underwater research.
 OceanGate, the company that operated the Titan sub that imploded, called him "Titanic's Greatest Explorer."

-A private memorial ceremony for Nargeolet, hosted by RMS Titanic, Inc., will be streamed live on the company's Facebook page Wednesday afternoon between 2:30 p.m. and 3:30 p.m.
-EDT "to provide an outlet for the world-wide Titanic and oceanographic communities to remember our colleague and friend and to express our grief together," the company wrote in a post.
+A private memorial ceremony for Nargeolet, hosted by RMS Titanic, Inc., was streamed live on the company's Facebook page Wednesday afternoon "to provide an outlet for the world-wide Titanic and oceanographic communities to remember our colleague and friend and to express our grief together," the company wrote in a post.

-The in-person event is closed to the public, but no registration is required "to watch and participate online," the post read.
+The in-person event was closed to the public, but no registration was required "to watch and participate online," the post read.

 RMS Titanic, Inc., also set up a page on its website where people can share comments and memories of Nargeolet, which the company plans to compile into a book for his family.